NativeScript/docs/content/guide/ui/image-cache.md

 ```ts
 this.imageCache.clear()
 ```
-It clears all the images from the cache.
+Clears all the images from the cache.

 ---